mrussotti/Summit-Street-Fitness/README.md

 # Summit-Street-Fitness
 This repository is for our website source code and acts as a hub for sub-repositories that control individual features

+*** We are working on rebuilding the website in ReactJS at https://github.com/mrussotti/ssf7.0.git

 Website: https://Summit-Street-Fitness-Website.mrussotti.repl.co

 WorkoutSplitGenerator: